 Fixing an air leak is not a simple task.
 Your best bet is to accurately diagnose an air leak.
 Begin with a pressure reading.
 If the pressure is below 10 PSI and your pool water level appears fine, you may have a leak.

 Another clue that you have an air leak is the presence of bubbles.
-The air bubbles can appear in your pump strainer, or they can come out of your return jets.
+The air bubbles can appear in your pump strainer or come out of your return jets.
 If you notice bubbles and a low-pressure reading, call a pool technician and tell them you may have a leak for them to fix.

 Your Pump May Be Malfunctioning